 Take a pack of wings/drumsticks, and fry in a pot of canola oil.
 After removing the wings and drying them, coat them in a sauce of your choosing (there is a sauce recipe here).
 After coating them, bake them for 15 minutes at 325.
 Voila.

-If you want more than just the 3 layer dip or salsa to dip chips in, guacamole is the perfect compliment.
+If you want more than just the three-layer dip or salsa to dip chips in, guacamole is the perfect compliment.
 Homemade guacamole is almost always better than the stuff you buy in the store that looks like baby food.
 Here is a recipe:

 Mix 3 avocados in a bowl with lime juice.
-Add salt, cumin, cayenne and mash together ingredients.
-Then mix in diced onion and tomatoes (I prefer to go light on onion and tomato), then cilantro and garlic (I also go light on garlic, but that’s just me).
+Add salt, cumin, cayenne and mash the ingredients together.
+Then, mix in diced onion and tomatoes (I prefer to go light on onion and tomato), then cilantro and garlic (I also go light on garlic, but that’s just me).
 Add a little more lime juice, and let the guac sit for at least an hour.
 Then enjoy.

 Head to the store, get what you need for these delicious recipes, place those bets, grab a beer, and enjoy the game!